 Sipping tea in a tranquil tea plantation is a great way to spend your day in Kundasang.
-The plantation is open from as early as 8:30 am giving visitors a chance to explore the different types of tea as part of their trip.
+The plantation is open from as early as 8:30 am giving visitors a chance to explore the vast gardens as part of their trip.
 They also get to taste different flavours of tea like lemongrass, cinnamon, geranium, ginger and pandan.

-Additionally, you can book a tour of the factory to watch the process of making various tea from start to finish.
+Additionally, you can book a tour of the factory to watch the process of making various teas from start to finish.
 Fortunately, entrance to the garden is free but the guided tour attracts an RM14 cost.
-After the tour, you can also stop by the cafe to sample their tea-infused cuisine such as Sabah Tea pancake, chicken soup, ice cream and many others.
+After the tour, you can also stop by the cafe to sample their tea-infused cuisines such as Sabah Tea pancake, chicken soup, ice cream and many others.

 You might like this package at Sabah Tea Garden

-If you have a keen interest in climbing and hiking, Kundasang is a perfect place for you.
-Even if you don't have the time for Mount Kinabalu climb, you can still trek at some of these popular hiking spots in Kundasang, including Maragang Hill, Sosodikon Hill, Tinorindak Hill, Kimondou Hill, Lugas Hill and many others.
-These trails not only offers a good little exercise but also boasts an incredible view of Kundasang highland.
-Make sure to check out these 5 Best Hiking Trails and Its Nearby Attraction in Sabah.
+If you have a keen interest in climbing and hiking, Kundasang is the perfect place for you.
+Even if you don't have the time to climb Mount Kinabalu, you can still trek at some of these popular hiking spots in Kundasang, including Maragang Hill, Sosodikon Hill, Tinorindak Hill, Kimondou Hill, Lugas Hill and many others.
+These trails not only offer a good bit of exercise but also boasts an incredible view of the Kundasang highlands.
+Make sure to check out these 5 Best Hiking Trails and Its Nearby Attractions in Sabah.

 Here are some trekking packages at Kundasang